jeffsilverm/nbmdt/bf/README.md

 I wrote this script to help me test bf.sh automatically, and then I realized that it would actually be useful if something went wrong and you didn't know what it was.

 CAUTION: the packet-loss test is not reliable on machines with more than one default route.
 Yet.
+Note: The local-connectivity test and the routing-local test current do the same thing.
+This is NOT by design.
+I am going to change local-connectivity to do something with arp (IPv4) and NDIS (IPv6), I just don't know what, yet.

 ## Safety & cleanup
 - Script stores breadcrumbs in `/tmp/bflab_*` and `/etc/hosts` and removes only what it created.